johnson82nguyen/BattleShip/README.md

 # BattleShip
 One of my school projects I did at the University Of Minnesota Twin-Cities Battleship game played through terminal.
-The code is written in Java
+The code is written in Java.
 If you want to play this Java BattleShip game you can do the following.

 First off, make sure you have Java downloaded onto your computer.
 Make sure you go to his site below and downloaded Java

 ```bash